Aaron Carter Leaves Rehab After 2 Months

 After spending two months in rehab, Aaron Carter has left the treatment facility, E!
 News can confirm.

 The "I Want Candy" singer checked into rehab back in September.
-Carter's rep Steve Honig told E!
-News the child star entered the facility to "improve his health and work on his overall wellness."
+Carter's former rep Steve Honig told E!
+News at the time that the child star entered the facility to "improve his health and work on his overall wellness."

 Cater also addressed his fans directly via Twitter.